-Ms. Graham serves as ACA Senior Vice President, Chief Administrative Officer, Information Security Officer, and Corporate Secretary and has 22 years of Farm Credit Experience.
-Ms. Graham directs administrative operations including human resources, training and programs, marketing, insurance management, and the facilities and fleet operations.
+Ms. Graham serves as ACA Senior Vice President, Chief Administrative Officer, Information Security Officer, and Corporate Secretary and has 23 years of Farm Credit Experience.
+Ms. Graham directs administrative operations including human resources, training and staff programs, marketing, insurance risk management and other designated Association administrative and corporate functions.
 Additionally, she has oversight responsibilities of the Association's loan accounting operations.
-She was hired in January, 1998 and has served in various capacities within the organization including Loan Accounting Manager and Administrative Services/HR Manager.
+She was hired in January 1998 and has served in various capacities within the organization including Loan Accounting Manager and Administrative Services/HR Manager.
 She has served in her current capacity as Chief Administrative Officer since March 15, 2012.
 Prior to joining Fresno Madera Farm Credit, Ms. Graham worked in public accounting.